thoughtbot/superglue/README.md

 ```

-Shares the same arguments as visit with a few key differences:
+Shares the same arguments as `visit` with a few key differences:

 1. You must explicitly provide it with a `requiredPageKey`.
 This is to prevent async requests from saving into the wrong state.
-Use this with the included `mapStateToProps`, which will provide you a `this.props.pathQuery` to use as the page key.
+Use with the included `mapStateToProps`, which provides a `this.props.pathQuery` to use as the page key.
 For example:

 ```
 this.props.remote(url.toString(), {}, this.props.pathQuery)